Velaa Private Island

 Velaa Island's spa is second to none and features exclusive My Blend facial products and body treatments.
 It has the Maldives first 'snow room' and has six secluded double treatment villas and is positioned over-water in the lagoon.
 Treatments blend modern European treatments and age-old Asian messages and body treatments.
 They also offer their signature Velaa Signature Rituals - Velaa Island Fantasy and the Island Body Boost.
 They have even developed a space-age holistic spa treatment called Wolke 7 Cloud 9 where guests sit on cloud-shaped reclining treatment pods which slowly sway and cradle guests into deep relaxation.

 The Velaa Golf Academy was designed by Jose Maria Olazabal and is an ideal place to hone your short-game.
 There are nine tees, six greens and seven bunkers and provides golf lessons.
-The Dive Center is equipped by Scubapro and the diving around Velaa is some of the best in the Maldives.
-The Water Sports Center has a range of options.
+The Dive Centre is equipped by Scubapro and the diving around Velaa is some of the best in the Maldives.
+The Water Sports Centre has a range of options.
 Velaa has its own Weta Trimaran and a Topcat K1 Catamaran.
 There is a jet ski alongside paddle boarding, parasailing and kite surfing.
 Velaa also offers deep sea fishing excursions.
-Head off on a snorkeling cruise at sunset.
-Velaa also has a world-class fitness center, Yoga Pavilion and sport facilities including a covered tennis court, squash court, table tennis, rock climbing wall, beach volleyball and football pitch.
+Head off on a snorkelling cruise at sunset.
+Velaa also has a world-class fitness centre, Yoga Pavilion and sport facilities including a covered tennis court, squash court, table tennis, rock climbing wall, beach volleyball and football pitch.